spencerdavidii/SQL-Injection-Lab/README.md

 In the logs, multiple requests stem from 192.168.31.167.Seeing the same IP address repeatedly testing different SQLi payloads confirmed bad intentions.
 Proved that this was not accidental but a deliberate SQL Injection attack.
 ![SQL Injection finder highlighted IP address](https://github.com/user-attachments/assets/2ec21b6e-478b-4c8d-a451-6dc23f213e5d)
-**The IP Address detected for the Initial Attack**
+**The IP Address detected For The Initial Attack**
 ### LETSDEFEND LAB:Did The Attacker Execute The SQL Injection Attack Succcesfully?
 The SQL Injection attack was likely successful because the attacker started with simple tests and then moved to more advanced commands.
 At 08:35:14, they tested by adding a single quote ('), which is a common way to check if a website is vulnerable.
 Later, at 08:37:10 and 08:38:16, they used more complex commands like "OR 1=1" and "UNION SELECT", which are often used to steal data from a database.![SQL Injection finder highlighted union commands](https://github.com/user-attachments/assets/b2071f5c-53cc-4540-b7a9-70d4c2778fe2)
-"**Complex Commands Utilized For The SQl injection Attack**
+**Complex Commands Utilized For The SQl injection Attack**

  The server responded with 200 status codes, meaning it processed the request without an error, suggesting that the attack worked.
 However, if the attacker had received an error (like 500 or 403), it would mean the attack failed.
 Since the attacker kept trying different commands, it looks like they were able to get some useful information from the database.
 ![SQL Injection finder highlighted IP address](https://github.com/user-attachments/assets/697e01f9-e108-42f9-9ecf-cd08698522d8)
 **The Status Code Analyzed In The Attack**

-### LETSDEFEND LAB: The importance of status codes while detecting web application attacks.
+### LETSDEFEND LAB: The Importance Of Status Codes While Detecting Web Application Attacks.
 Also, knowing status codes helped anaylze the logs for SQL injection attacks.In the infected logs, the HTTP request return to 200 continues to showcase.
 ![SQL Injection finder highlighted http status codes](https://github.com/user-attachments/assets/31d3ce7c-b359-4368-a379-b6f20ab61795)
  **Status Code 200**